AngelMarinWolf/TerraformXPortExamples/BasicExample/README.md

 ## Execution
-In order to execute the Terraform script you have to move into the Environment directory and then type the next commands in the Terminal.
+In order to execute the Terraform script you have to type the next commands in the Terminal.

 The command `init` load the source of the modules from the directory or the repositories.
 > NOTE: This command also could be used to check the syntaxis.